fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 The authors would like to thank:
 Aurélie Le Ru for reporting the time-shift bug.
 François Waharte for beta-testing and bug tracking.
-Claude-Marie Bachelet and Aurélien Dauphin for the images used in fig. ["Co-alignement report"](#gcoar-report) Aude Jobart for images of spinning disc PSFs*
+Claude-Marie Bachelet and Aurélien Dauphin for the images used in fig. "Co-alignement report".
+Aude Jobart for images of spinning disc PSFs.*

 *We would like to acknowledge the work of all the valuable beta-tester and the member of the "groupe de travail Métrologie du RT-MFM" who made